Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/ip/aie/README.md

 Where ***f<sub>aie_clk</sub>*** is the AIE clock frequency, ***t<sub>operations</sub>*** the time spent on performing algorithmic computes.
 The ***t<sub>function</sub>*** is the time of all activities done by function call iteration like:
   - Lock management.
-  - Initalize LUTs and parameters.
+  - Initialize LUTs and parameters.
   - React and recover on stalls.
   - Replay margin overlap.
   - Treat conditional statements.